sudograph/sudograph/sudograph-book/src/local-deployment.md

 dfx canister call graphql graphql_mutation '("mutation { createUser(input: { username: \"lastmjs\" }) { id } }", "{}")'
 ```

+## Sudograph Client

+Still needs to be documented.

 ## Rust canister

 If you want to call into the `graphql canister` from another Rust canister: